Haberdashers' Hatcham College: Current organisation

 In 1995 the two schools were combined under a single headteacher (Dr Elizabeth Sidwell - formerly girls' school headteacher and former chief executive officer of the federation), and the name Haberdashers' Aske's Hatcham College.
 Sidwell left in 2011 and was replaced by Adrian Percival.
 Teaching is now fully co-educational.
 Boys and girls were generally taught on their traditional separate sites until 2002, when the boys' and girls' sites were re-organised as lower-school and upper-school sites.
 Years 7, 8 and 9 are based at the Jerningham Road site; years 10, 11 and the 6th Form are based at the Pepys Road site.
 The school sports field is located close by on St. Asaph Road in Nunhead.

-The former College Principal was Declan Jones, who was previously deputy Principal and replaced Michelle Adamson.
-Dr Elizabeth Sidwell became the CEO of the Haberdashers' Aske's Academies Federation after holding the position of Principal until the creation of the federation.
-The role of the CEO has now been taken over by Adrian Percival and Dr Elizabeth Sidwell has moved from Aske's to become Schools' Commissioner for England.